flyteorg/flytesnacks/examples/pydantic_plugin/README.md

 ```
 [Pydantic](https://pydantic.dev/) is a data validation and settings management library that leverages Python type annotations to enforce type hints at runtime.
 It provides user-friendly errors when data is invalid, making it easier to ensure data integrity.

-The Flytekit Pydantic plugin adds type support for Pydantic models, enabling seamless integration of data validation and settings management within Flyte tasks and workflows.
-This documentation demonstrates how to integrate Pydantic with Flytekit using the Flytekit Pydantic plugin.
+The Flytekit Pydantic plugin adds type support for Pydantic models, enabling integration of data validation within Flyte tasks and workflows.

 ## Installation